Everything You Need to Know about Radisson Rewards Everything You Need to Know about Radisson Rewards

 • All of the Club member benefits, plus these additions/replacements:

-• Earn 27 points per $1 spent on eligible stays and food + beverage charges billed to your room (a massive increase over Club member!).
+• Earn 27 points per $1 spent on eligible stays and food + beverage charges billed to your room — a massive increase over what Club members earn!

 • Free early check-in and late checkout on request, subject to availability.